Best Smart Pet Collars 2025: GPS + Health

 • Higher device price plus subscription

-• Not ideal for very small dogs or cats
+• Not ideal for small dogs or any cat

 5. FitBark GPS